-Service Level, an somewhat ambiguous term that can relate to all aspects of service (waiting time, abandonments, and so forth).
-In call centers usually defined as the percentage of calls answered within the AWT.
-Quality of Service is a synonym of the former meaning.
+Service Level, a somewhat ambiguous term that in the broad sense can refer to all aspects of service (waiting time, abandonments, and so forth).
+In the narrow sense, it is defined as the percentage of calls answered within the AWT.
+The industry standard is 80/20: 80% of the calls have to be answered within 20 seconds.
+Quality of Service is a synonym of the former broader meaning.

 Service Level Agreement, the contract between a business unit and higher management or an outsourcer with its client company concerning the required service levels.

 Single skill first, an agent selection rule used in multi-skill call centers, that assigns calls to agents with the least number of skills.

 Service Time, see AWT.

 Time To Answer, see AWT.